 - accessible electronic and information technology

-A public entity or private business is financially responsible for the cost of the auxiliary aid or service provided unless it can demonstrate that it would be an undue financial burden.
-Even if a particular auxiliary aid or service is found to be an undue financial burden, the entity must still provide effective communication using a different auxiliary aid or service.
+A public entity or private business must pay for the auxiliary aid or service unless it can demonstrate that it would be an undue financial burden.
+In that case, the entity must provide a different auxiliary aid or service to provide effective communication.

 Sign Language Interpreters